julian17uk/gitduo/README.md

 Or create a new repository from sratch in an empty directory with the following
 $gitduo set 1  (for a private github repo)
 $gitduo set 0  (for a public github repo)

+#### Testing

+Go to the test directory
+$cd test

+Each test file is of the format xxx_test.go.
+This may be run individual
+$go test xxx_test.go

+Or run all tests at once
+$go test -v